OlympusatDevelopment/piksel/README.md

 ### Piksel
 An open source interface for embedding a piksel player on your page and interacting with its api.
 This simplifies the implementation process by abstraction.

+* NOTE: This documentation is incomplete and will be updated when the package has been developed a little more.

 #### Examples
 https://jsfiddle.net/yxt290L9/